KeyWorksRW/wxUiEditor/docs/import_crafter.md

 When you import a **wxCrafter** project, **wxUiEditor** will `#include` XPM files in the generated source code.
 All other external images are first converted into a C++ array and generated in the source file of the first form in your project that uses it.
 All further references to the same image will use a `extern` reference.

+The way image lists are created in wxCrafter relies heavily on how wxCrafter uses those image lists.
+While wxUiEditor does support the use of image lists, it's handled in a more generic way.
+As such, it is not possible to import image lists from a wxCrafter project.

 ## Code Generation

 The code that **wxUiEditor** generates will often look quite different than the code that **wxCrafter** generates.
 Your UI will usually work the same in spite of the differences in the code.
 However, there are some differences you should be aware of: